max0x7ba/atomic_queue/README.md

 # atomic_queue
-Multiple producer multipe consumer C++ lock-free queues.
-They contain busy loops, so they are not wait-free.
+Multiple producer multipe consumer C++ *lock-free* queues.
+They contain busy loops, so they are not *wait-free*.
 Work in progress.
 Available containers are:
 * `AtomicQueue` - a fixed size ring-buffer for atomic elements.
 * `BlockingAtomicQueue` - a faster fixed size ring-buffer for atomic elements which busy-waits when empty or full.
 * `AtomicQueue2` - a fixed size ring-buffer for non-atomic elements.
 * `BlockingAtomicQueue2` - a faster fixed size ring-buffer for non-atomic elements which busy-waits when empty or full.
+* `pthread_spinlock` - a fixed size ring-buffer for non-atomic elements, uses `pthread_spinlock_t` for locking.
+* `SpinlockHle` - a fixed size ring-buffer for non-atomic elements, uses a spinlock with Intel Hardware Lock Elision (only when compiling with gcc).

+# Notes

+In a real-world multiple-producer-multiple-consumer scenario the ring-buffer size should be set to the maximum allowable queue size.
+When the buffer size is execeeded it means that the consumers cannot consume the elements fast enough, fixing which would require either of:

+* increasing the buffer size to be able to handle spikes of produced elements, or
+* increasing the number of consumers, or
+* decreasing the number of producers.

+All the available queues here use a ring-buffer array for storing queue elements.

+Using a power-of-2 ring-buffer array size allows for a couple of important optimizations:

+* The writer and reader indexes get mapped into the ring-buffer array index using modulo `% SIZE` binary operator (division and modulo are some of the most expensive operations).
+The array size `SIZE` is fixed at the compile time, so that the compiler may be able to turn the modulo operator into an assembly block of less expensive instructions.
+However, a power-of-2 size turns that modulo operator into one plain `and` instruction and that is as fast as it gets.
+* The *element index within the cache line* gets swapped with the *cache line index* within the *ring-buffer array element index*, so that logically subsequent elements reside in different cache lines.
+This eliminates contention between producers and consumers on the ring-buffer cache lines.
+Instead of N producers together with M consumers competing on the same ring-buffer array cache line in the worst case, it is only one producer competing with one comsumer.

+In other words, power-of-2 ring-buffer array size yeilds top performance.

-# Instructions
+# API
+The containers support the following APIs:
+* `try_push` - Appends an element to the end of the queue.
+Returns `false` when the queue is full.
+* `try_pop` - Removes an element from the front of the queue.
+Returns `false` when the queue is empty.
+* `push` - Appends an element to the end of the queue.
+Busy waits when the queue is full.
+Faster than `try_push` when the queue is not full.
+* `pop` - Removes an element from the front of the queue.
+Busy waits when the queue is empty.
+Faster than `try_pop` when the queue is not empty.
+* `was_empty` - Returns `true` if the container was empty during the call.
+The state may have changed by the time the return value is examined.
+* `was_full` - Returns `true` if the container was full during the call.
+The state may have changed by the time the return value is examined.

+# Build and run instructions
 ```
+git clone git@github.com:max0x7ba/atomic_queue.git
 cd atomic_queue
-make -r run_tests
+make -r -j4 run_tests
-make -r run_benchmarks
+make -r -j4 run_benchmarks
 ```

 # Available Benchmarks